SODIUM AND SALT-EATING

 Refined foods are often deficient in natural sodium, but are loaded with refined salt.
 Many refined foods are bland or even tasteless because of the poor quality of their ingredients.
-In an effort to spice them up, table salt is often added in great quantity.
+In an effort to improve the taste or cover up the lack of taste, table salt is often added in great quantity.

-Among the most salt-laced foods are French fries, chips, pastries, salted fish, processed meats, relishes and canned soups.
+Junk foods particularly laden with refined salt.
+Among the most salt-laced junk foods are French fries, potato chips, some pastries, salted fish, processed meats, relishes and canned soups.
 Many other refined foods contain a surprising amount of refined table salt.